|Description || |

-We have a lovely old stone cottage, surrounded by woodland up on last of the Malvern Hills.
-Ideal base for chillin’ or walking etc. Love cooking (mostly organic) am largely vegetarian now but have access to beef & game for others.
-Plenty of good wholesome cooking, loads of cakes and plenty of nutritious ideas on how you can eat yourself fitter !
+Good home cooking (mostly organic) - largely vegetarian but have access to beef & game – harvesting, foraging, hunting & gathering.
+Plenty of good wholesome food and plenty of nutritious ideas on how you can eat yourself fitter!
 2 dogs and 2 cats so no pets or children.
 No TV or Net but limited email, spring water.
+Great Walking

 |We are a family of 6 living rurally in the Scottish Borders.
 We are Rab & Amanda, Kailzie, Caitlin, Corrie & Callan.
 We have 4 dogs, 2 cats, 4 hens and two working draught horses.
 We live in a 4 bedroom house with outhouses on 6 acres of land.
 We also manage a remote moorland shepherd's cottage 3 miles away. |